 Moreover, you do not need to enter a minimum deposit to begin.
 However, if you are investment-oriented, the fast you add the money, the quicker you can start trading with it.

-On top of that, if you open an investment account, you can get bonuses up to $3000 in cash.
+On top of that, if you open an investment account, you can get bonuses of up to $3,000 in cash.

 Is Ally Bank Ethical?